 If you've recently taken up a new exercise regimen, falling off the wagon somewhere along the way is pretty much a guarantee.
-At some point your Pilates membership is going to feel a little neglected, as human nature kicks in and you opt for after-work rosé instead of Reformer.
-As much as this is sometimes necessary (being kind to your body is always a win), it doesn't exactly do wonders for your #summerbod goals.
+At some point, your Pilates membership is going to feel a little neglected, as human nature kicks in and you opt for after-work rosé instead of Reformer.
+As much as this is sometimes necessary, it doesn't exactly do wonders for your #summerbod goals.

 When you're just not feeling it, shift your thinking and ask yourself: What would Gigi do?
 As much as G enjoys a burger or two, it's actually her job to be fit, toned and strong at all times... so skipping F45 is never an option.

 Back in 2013, Gwyneth Paltrow shared her motivation secrets with POPSUGAR Australia, when she attended a launch party to celebrate her fitness guru, Tracy Anderson.
-The celebrity trainer's intense workouts are favoured by Kirsten Dunst, Nicole Richie and Jennifer Lopez.
+The celebrity trainer's intense workouts are favored by Kirsten Dunst, Nicole Richie, and Jennifer Lopez.